rstudio/visual-markdown-editing/docs/copyedit-content.md

 <img src="images/visual-editing-table-context.png" width="700"/>

 Note that if you select multiple rows or columns the insert or delete command will behave accordingly.
-For example, to insert 2 rows first select 2 rows then use the insert command.
+For example, to insert 2 rows, first select 2 rows then use the insert command.

 When you make a selection of multiple rows and/or columns as illustrated above, you can also copy and paste groups of cells within the table.